 Throughout Hong Kong, you’ll find lanterns strung about ready to celebrate Mid-Autumn Festival.
 Typically, Hong Kong is never one to shy away from celebrating local customs on a grand scale!

-The Fire Dragon Dance is cancelled this year, but make note to bring the family along in the future as it’s touted as one of the most important events to experience over the holiday.
+The Fire Dragon Dance is one of the most important events to experience over the holiday.
 Definitely one to cross off your Hong Kong bucket list!
 The Fire Dragon Dance that draws the large crowds for its liveliness, origin and reputation is found in the heart of Tai Hang village.
-In the meantime, show your kids this YouTube clip to get them in the spirit and show them what it is all about.

 This traditional dance dates back to the 19th century when the Tai Hang villagers were dealing with catastrophe after catastrophe.
 From a raging typhoon to an awful plague, followed by an alleged python eating their livestock, the Tai Hang villagers simply couldn’t get a break.
 To get out of this bout of bad luck, a soothsayer said they needed to perform a fire dance for three days and three nights during the Mid-Autumn Festival.
 So the villagers created a large dragon made out of straw and then covered it with incense to ward off evil spirits.
 Along with loud firecrackers and drummers, the villagers danced for three days and, truth be told, the plague ceased.